 Your sales teams continue to engage with the customer to ensure that they get the most out of your product and help them solve any issue they might encounter while using your product.

 It is a time when your marketing teams can upsell and cross-sell by; highlighting features of upgraded packages, showing how your product works together with other products and communicating new improvements you’ve made to your previous products.
+Check out the guide related to sales pipeline stages.

 An effective B2B sales will help your business organization maximize the efficiency of marketing tools to automate some parts of the sales process; It will also help coordinate and access the effort of the marketing teams.